 The students report a tremendous increase in respect for nurses

 and doctors.
 "The doctors showed me that there are many

 doctors who care and want to help," said one participant.

 "They treated me like I had credibility and could also

 one day be a doctor."
 During their rotations the students'

 interactions with staff foster a two-way exchange about ethical

 issues, benefiting both parties.

-For more information about the internship, contact Anna Kozas.
+For more information about the internship, please contact Anna Kozas.

 The views expressed on this site are the author's.
 The